khulnasoft/integrations-core/systemd/README.md

 ## Overview

-This check monitors [Systemd][1] and the units it manages through the Datadog Agent.
+This check monitors [Systemd][1] and the units it manages through the Khulnasoft Agent.

 - Track the state and health of your Systemd
 - Monitor the units, services, sockets managed by Systemd